Gotham FC trades for Lynn Williams; Alyssa Thompson goes No. 1 at the NWSL draft

 The Williams deal duly proved the bigger thing.
 Gotham kept the No. 4 pick and used it on Florida State midfielder Jenna Nighswonger, a finalist for this year's MAC Hermann trophy, college soccer's equivalent of the Heisman.

-The player who won the award, Duke sophomore forward Michelle Cooper, went to Kansas City at No. 2.
+Kansas City used the No. 2 pick on Duke sophomore forward Michelle Cooper, who won the MAC Hermann trophy.
 Multiple sources with knowledge of the deal told The Inquirer that Kansas City wanted Cooper badly enough to make a straight player-for-pick swap.
 Later in the night, Current general manager Camille Levin Ashton confirmed it.

 One of Nighswonger's ex-teammates, centerback Emily Madril, went at No. 3 to the Orlando Pride.
 Her potential has been known for long enough that she turned pro last summer and signed an early deal with the NWSL, agreeing to go in this year's draft and spending the months until then on loan at a club in Sweden.

-The first pick with local ties was Penn State midfielder Penelope Hocking, who went at No. 7 to the Chicago Red Stars.
-She spent her senior season with the Nittany Lions after three years at Southern California.
+"The way she plays — technically very good, unbelievable athlete, and her ability to break lines with passes is some of the best I've seen in the game," Stoney said.
+"Really pleased to add her to our training environment and really test her and see how she gets on in the senior [level] environment."

+Two Penn State players were drafted, both by the Chicago Red Stars: midfielder Penelope Hocking (Iliana's sister) at No. 7, and forward Ally Schlegel in the second round at No. 23 overall.

-"They want me to be a key attacking piece," Hocking said of her conversations with the Red Stars' front office.
-She noted how excited she was to join an attack led by U.S. national team star Mallory Swanson [née Pugh].
+Hocking said she's excited to join a Chicago attack led by U.S. national team star Mallory Swanson [née Pugh].

 (c)2023 The Philadelphia Inquirer